-The watchOS 5.1.2 update brings a massive new feature to the Apple Watch and a new watch face if you own a special edition of the Apple Watch. .
+The watchOS 5.2 update brings bug fixes to the Apple Watch and a new watch face if you own a special edition of the Apple Watch. .
 With any watchOS update there are good reasons to upgrade right away, but there are also some reasons not to upgrade on day one.

-In November after watchOS 5.1 broke some Apple Watch models and Apple was forced to push out watchOS 5.1.1, which is why the Apple Watch updates look slightly ahead of the iPhone and iPad.
+In November after watchOS 5.1 broke some Apple Watch models and Apple was forced to push out watchOS 5.1.1, which is why the Apple Watch update numbers were slightly off from the iPhone and iPad.
 It’s all synced up with iOS 12.2 and watchOS 5.2.

-Unlike the iOS 12.1.1 update, you cannot go back to watchOS 4 or watchOS 5 if you don’t like this update.
-Apple’s watchOS 5.1.2 update is coming out today, likely around 10 AM Pacific, 1 PM Eastern.
+Unlike the iOS 12.2 update, you cannot go back to watchOS 4 or watchOS 5 if you don’t like this update.
+Apple’s watchOS 5.2 update arrives today, but it is not available for all users yet.

-It will take a while for you to install the watchOS 5.1.2 update to your Apple Watch, but not as long as the main watchOS 5 update.
-You need to install the iOS 12.1.2 update before you install this, so you’ll want to read this post about the reasons to install iOS 12.1.1, and the reasons not to before you make that jump.
+It will take a while for you to install the watchOS 5.2 update to your Apple Watch, but not as long as the main watchOS 5 update.
+You need to install the iOS 12.2 update before you install this, so you’ll want to read this post about the reasons to install iOS 12.2, and the reasons not to before you make that jump.

 Most of the reasons to install watchOS 5 and watchOS 5.2 are about the exciting new Apple Watch features that add to the long list of things the Apple Watch can do.
 There are also performance improvements and other upgrades.
 Keep in mind that you may run into watchOS 5 problems and you will need to wait for another update since there is no downgrade option.

 There are loads of reasons to install watchOS 5 or watchOS 5.2 on your watch today, but there are also several very important reasons not to install this update yet.

 If you’re looking for awesome and affordable tech accessories, look no further than Casetify.
 This company makes a full lineup...